-Braces offer a number of benefits to improve your teeth functionality and appearance.
+Braces offer a number of benefits to improve your teeth' functionality and appearance.
 When cared for properly, braces should not cause tooth decay or other oral issues.
-However, those with this orthodontic treatment need to put a little more effort into making sure they stay free of food particles and other buildup.
+However, those with this orthodontic treatment need to put a little more effort into making sure they stay free of food particles and another buildup.

 Here’s what you need to know when it comes to keeping your braces clean.

 While braces work to correct alignment, they also temporarily allow more surface area for bacteria and plaque to live.
 Additionally, small food particles can sometimes get stuck in your hardware, even if you don’t realize it.
 If those particles are not removed through proper dental hygiene, they can allow for decay, cavities, and sensitivity.

 How Do I Care for my Braces?

 Understand the Hygiene Requirements